cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

     </div>

 Now login page will allow us to correctly login into the application.
-Test it by requesting any page of your site and after being redirected to the ``/users/login`` page and entering the email and password you picked previously when creating your user.
+Test it by requesting any page of your site.
+After being redirected to the ``/users/login`` page, enter the email and password you picked previously when creating your user.
 You should be redirected successfully after login.

 We need to add a couple more details to configure our application.
-We want all ``view`` and ``index`` pages "public" so we'll add this specific configuration in AppController::
+We want all ``view`` and ``index`` pages accessible without logging in so we'll add this specific configuration in AppController::

     // in src/Controller/AppController.php